tech-srl/lstar_extraction/README.md

 If you don't have Homebrew, or wherever `brew install` doesn't work, try `pip install` instead.

 For Graphviz you may first need to download and install the package yourself [Graphviz](https://www.graphviz.org/download/), after which you can run `pip install graphviz`.
 If you're lucky, `brew install graphviz` might take care of all of this for you by itself.
+On colab, we got Graphviz using `pip install graphviz` and then `apt-get install graphviz`.

-DyNet is most easily installed by `pip install dynet` from the command line (for the basic CPU version - for the GPU version, check their [site](http://dynet.readthedocs.io/en/latest/python.html)).
+DyNet is installed by `pip install dynet` from the command line (for the basic CPU version.
+For the GPU version, check their [site](http://dynet.readthedocs.io/en/latest/python.html)).

 ### Extracting from Existing Networks
 You can also apply the code directly to your own networks without most of these packages.
 The main extraction function is in `Extraction.py` and called `extract`.
 You can run it on any network that implements the API described in our `dfa_from_rnn` notebook, which is viewable in-browser in git even if you don't have Jupyter, and reiterated here for completeness.